CharlesDerek/express-rest-boilerplate/README.md

 > > Note: **You will now be implementing various CRUD operations for adding, editing and deleting friends by adding the necessary codes and further test the output on Postman.**

-Exercise 2: Implement the GET method:
+Step 2: Implement the GET method:
 =====================================

 Navigate to `friends.js` file under the directory `router` and you will observe that the endpoints defined in them have skeletal,where you have to implement the get method.